 To attract students to geoscience careers at Western Michigan University, the faculty and staff at MGRRE make the work interesting and relevant to current societal needs and scientific research.
 Furthermore, because our students work with the newest modeling tools, including Petra and Petrel software, they are in high demand for summer internships and career opportunities upon graduation.

-IHS has generously donated its IHS Petra Software to the Department of Geosciences.
+IHS has generously donated its IHS Petra Software to the Department of Geological and Environmental Sciences.
 We use this invaluable tool in classroom teaching and in our research.